 Integration |

-God expects us to integrate–that is, balance–mission, expression, and provision, and to put God’s kingdom at the center of our lives–what Christian futurist Tom Sine has called “whole-life stewardship” (see Matthew 6:33, Philippians 2:5-8, and Matthew 25:21).
-Common disintegrations / imbalances:
+God expects us to integrate–that is, balance–Mission, Expression, and Provision, and to put God’s kingdom at the center of our lives–what futurist Tom Sine has called “whole-life stewardship” (Matthew 6:33, Philippians 2:5-8, and Matthew 25:21).
+We need to be cautioned about choosing common dis-integrations or imbalances:

 |